EarthCitizen/escape-artist/README.md

 Name           | Effect on Applied Value
 -------------- | -----------------------
-`FgDefault`    | Default foreground color of the terminal `BgDefault`    | Default background color of the terminal `Inherit`      | Applies attributes of parent constructors.
+`FgDefault`    | Default foreground color of the terminal.
+`BgDefault`    | Default background color of the terminal.
+`Inherit`      | Applies attributes of parent constructors.
 Useful for a value interspersed in a series with other `Escapable`s.
 See examples below.
-`Default`      | Even when other constructors are applied, the contained value will have the default attributes of the terminal
+`Default`      | Even when other constructors are applied, the contained value will have the default attributes of the terminal.
-`Blink`        | Output blinks in terminal
+`Blink`        | Output blinks in terminal.
-`BlinkOff`     | NOT to end a blinking series, but rather to nest a non-blinking segment inside a series of blinking outputs `Bright`       | Enables bright output for foreground colors `BrightOff`    | NOT to end a bright series, but rather to nest a non-bright segment inside a series of bright outputs `Underline`    | Underlines the output
+`BlinkOff`     | NOT to end a blinking series, but rather to nest a non-blinking segment inside a series of blinking outputs.
+`Bright`       | Enables bright output for foreground colors.
+`BrightOff`    | NOT to end a bright series, but rather to nest a non-bright segment inside a series of bright outputs.
+`Underline`    | Underlines the output.
-`UnderlineOff` | NOT to end an underlined series, but rather to nest a non-underlined segment inside a series of underlined outputs
+`UnderlineOff` | NOT to end an underlined series, but rather to nest a non-underlined segment inside a series of underlined outputs.
-`Inverse`      | Switches the foreground and background colors `InverseOff`   | NOT to end an inverse series, but rather to nest a non-inverse segment inside a series of inverse outputs
+`Inverse`      | Switches the foreground and background colors.
+`InverseOff`   | NOT to end an inverse series, but rather to nest a non-inverse segment inside a series of inverse outputs.

 ## Functions

 Name          | Description
 ------------- | -----------
-`escToString` | Renders anything implementing `ToEscapable` to a `String` `putEsc`      | Renders anything implementing `ToEscapable` to a `String`, then writes it to standard out `putEscLn`    | Renders anything implementing `ToEscapable` to a `String`, then writes it to standard out followed by a newline
+`escToString` | Renders anything implementing `ToEscapable` to a `String`.
+`putEsc`      | Renders anything implementing `ToEscapable` to a `String`, then writes it to standard out.
+`putEscLn`    | Renders anything implementing `ToEscapable` to a `String`, then writes it to standard out followed by a newline.

 ## Operators